nativewind/nativewind/apps/website/docs/tailwind/typography/font-family.md

 <Usage />

+On React Native, iOS and Android load fonts slightly differently.
+For an improved Tailwind experience, we recommend following a guide (such as [this one](https://github.com/jsamr/react-native-font-demo)) to correct setup your fonts to allow for a consistent experience.

 ### Differences on Native

 React Native does not support fallback fonts.
 If an array of fonts are provided, NativeWind will only use the first font.